10 Days in Argentina: 7 Sample Itineraries

 Unfortunately, your ten days in Argentina exploring the country’s highlights have come to an end.

 On your last day, do whatever you can to enjoy your final morning in Mendoza then make your way back to Buenos Aires for the flight home or further travels.
+Another route is to fly from Mendoza to Santiago de Chile and fly home from there.

 The Highlights Itinerary Logistics